science-machine/biomlbench/docs/api/cli.md

 positional arguments:
-  submission           Path to the submission CSV file. task_id              ID of the task to grade.
-Valid options: ['polarishub/tdcommons-caco2-wang',
+  submission           Path to the submission CSV file. task_id              ID of the task to grade in 'folder/task' format.
-                       'manual/histopathologic-cancer-detection']
+                       Examples: manual/caco2-wang

 options:
   -h, --help           show this help message and exit